uniflow-kt/uniflow-kt/Documentation.md

 }
 ```

-### Side effects with Events
+## Applying side effects with Events

-For side effects actions:
+When you don't want to update the current state, you can use an event:

 ```kotlin
 fun getWeather() = setState {